 Walking poles will be useful to help get up and down the fairly steep, long ascents and descents.

 Food & drink

-Bring enough food to cover your needs for the duration of the event.
+Bring enough food to cover your needs for the duration of the event - 3 days.
 Once we leave Talybont, there will be no chance to buy anything until we return to Talybont.

 Each day day we will encounter streams, so it will be possible to top up water from time to time.
 However, once we leave the waterfalls early on Friday afternoon, we may not find water until we drop down to the Lower Neuadd reservoir on Saturday afternoon (unless you descend the mountain to get water and climb back up again).
 You need to make appropriate arrangements to render the water fit for your consumption.